meldra/codemeta.github.io/content/terms.md

 {{< properties-description matchParentType="codemeta:">}}

-Please suggest additional terms or adjustments to this representation in the [codemeta issues](https://github.com/codemeta/codemeta/issues)
+Please suggest additional terms or adjustments to this representation in the [CodeMeta issues](https://github.com/codemeta/codemeta/issues).